 Code 128 is used extensively in many industries:

-The Cognex Mobile Barcode Scanner SDK supports Code 128 detection, enabling developers to gather relevant workflow and application data.
+The Cognex Mobile SDK supports Code 128 detection, enabling developers to gather relevant workflow and application data into their barcode scanning apps.
 You can download the SDK for free by registering on the Cognex Mobile Barcode Developer Network.
 In addition, the Barcode Scanner SDK supports a broad range of symbologies to meet your growing development needs.